MagicMarcos/firebaseVoting/README.md

 # Vote for your favorite dog!
 <p>App that allows users to vote for their favorite dog breed.
-Each user can only vote once and votes are tracked in real time (updated without refreshign the page). </p>
+Each user can only vote once and votes are tracked in real time (updated without refreshing the page). </p>

 ## How it's made:
  * HTML